TEDxWoking events take place on a Thursday or Friday, from 1.30pm to 4.30pm, at a venue within Woking Borough.

 The TEDxWoking steering group will review the applications and longlist up to 12 potential speakers by applying the speaker criteria.
 Longlisted applicants will hear if they have been successful in making it to the compulsory audition stage.
 If applicants do not hear from the steering group, they will have been unsuccessful on this occasion.

 Longlisted speakers are required to attend a compulsory audition with the TEDxWoking steering group, previous and professional speakers, and each other.
 This will take place either at a venue in Woking Borough or remotely via a platform like Zoom.
-Longlisted speakers are required to attend the duration of the audition, which will start no earlier than 10am and finish no later than 3pm.
+Longlisted speakers are required to attend the duration of the audition, which aims to start no earlier than 10am and finish no later than 3pm.
 Speakers should be able to deliver their talk within the maximum time allowed by TED of 18 minutes maximum, and ideally without notes.
 However, minimal slides are allowed as prompts, and cue cards can be used (at the audition stage only), if required.

 Speakers chosen at the audition will be shortlisted, and are also required to attend a compulsory rehearsal and final feedback session with the same steering group as before.
 This will take place approximately a month before the actual event, either at a venue in Woking Borough or remotely via a platform like Zoom.
-Shortlisted speakers are required to attend the duration of the rehearsal, which will start no earlier than 10am and finish no later than 3pm.
+Shortlisted speakers are required to attend the duration of the rehearsal, which -again - aims to start no earlier than 10am and finish no later than 3pm.
 The rehearsal will help each speakers to fine tune their own talk, and the steering group to finalise the programme of talks.